nel-nuss/FOSSGIS-Project/README.md

 User input variables:

-- %user_bbox%: you can copy a bounding from [here](http://boundingbox.info/).
+- %user_bbox%: you can copy a bounding box from [here](http://boundingbox.info/).
 Make sure to copy from the WSG84 - EPSG:4326 entry.
 Example format: 8.65242004394531,49.37325290762636,8.716964721679688,49.42910795585707

 - %user_date%: You can only use a day that dates back more than ten days since OSM needs time to update newly mapped features.
 It needs to be in YYYY-MM-DD format.